 Joint Pain – The First Warning Sign

-Joint pain is usually the first symptom people notice.
-In early arthritis, pain may come and go.
-It may feel like deep aching, throbbing, or discomfort when moving.
-Some people feel pain even at rest if inflammation is present.
-Pain may start in fingers, knees, wrists, or ankles.
-At first, it may feel like muscle pain or an overuse injury.
-That is why many people ignore it.
-But if joint pain keeps coming back, especially without injury, it may be early arthritis.
-Doctors explain that arthritis pain happens because inflammation irritates nerves in the joint lining.
-This causes deep aching pain and tenderness when touching the joint.
+Joint pain is usually the first sign people notice in arthritis.
+In the early stage, the pain may come and go.
+It can feel like a deep ache or discomfort, especially when moving the joint.
+Sometimes, pain can be felt even at rest if there is swelling inside the joint.
+Common areas include fingers, knees, wrists, and ankles.
+At first, it may feel like normal muscle pain, so many people ignore it.
+But if the pain keeps coming back without any injury, it could be an early sign of arthritis.
+This pain happens because swelling inside the joint irritates the nerves, causing aching and tenderness.

 Morning Stiffness – A Classic Early Symptom